acend/website-hugo/site/content/en/about/_index.md

       image : "images/team/AC_Benji@2x.jpg"
       designation : "Trainer"
-      abstract : "He only ever freezes when the temperature drops below 30 Celsius, but certainly not in the face of new technologies or the demands of the participants in his trainings." linkedin : "https://www.linkedin.com/in/benjamin-affolter/"
+      abstract : "He only ever freezes when the temperature drops below 30 Celsius, but certainly not in the face of new technologies or the demands of the participants in his trainings."
+      experience: "In addition to developing new trainings and conducting existing ones, Benj has been working at Puzzle ITC for over 5 years, where he is a consultant and architect for various companies in the field of containers and cloud native.
+He has a bachelor's degree in IT (2015) and various certifications, such as the RHCA and the CKA, which equip him perfectly as a trainer." linkedin : "https://www.linkedin.com/in/benjamin-affolter/"
       twitter : "https://twitter.com/bliemli"